coreboot/coreboot/Documentation/mainboard/lenovo/skylake.md

 ## Building coreboot

-You can use `make menuconfig` or `make nconfig` to select the mainboard (Lenovo T480 or T480s), enable the inclusion of the IFD/ME/GBE binaries, and select your payload and options.
+You can use `make menuconfig` or `make nconfig` to select the mainboard matching your machine, enable the inclusion of the IFD/ME/GBE binaries, and select your payload and options.
-You can also just use the following defconfig:
+For example, you can also just use the following defconfig for a Thinkpad T480 with EDK2/UEFI as a payload:

     CONFIG_VENDOR_LENOVO=y
+    CONFIG_BOARD_LENOVO_T480=y
     CONFIG_IFD_BIN_PATH="binaries/ifd.bin"
     CONFIG_ME_BIN_PATH="binaries/me_deguarded.bin"
     CONFIG_GBE_BIN_PATH="binaries/gbe.bin"
     CONFIG_HAVE_IFD_BIN=y
-    CONFIG_BOARD_LENOVO_T480=y
     CONFIG_HAVE_ME_BIN=y
     CONFIG_HAVE_GBE_BIN=y
     CONFIG_PAYLOAD_EDK2=y